mm6/ethereum-lab1-hardhat/README.md

 3) Comment out the require statement in the transfer function.
 This should break the "Should fail if sender doesn't have enough tokens" test.

 4) Introduce an error into the contract's balanceOf function.
-Instead of "return balances[account]"", let's write "return balances[account] - 1".
+Instead of "return balances[account]", let's write "return balances[account] - 1".
 What result do we get when running the tests?

 5) Introduce a small error into the constructor.
 Instead of "balances[msg.sender] = totalSupply;", let's write "balances[msg.sender] = totalSupply + 1;".
 What result do we get when running the tests?

+The next two problems ask that you to modify the contract code so that messages are displayed during the execution of the contract.
+Again, each of these problems assumes that you start fresh with the contract as shown above.

 6) During debugging, Hardhat allows the developer to display log messages from within the contract code.
 These messages would be removed prior to deployment.
 Just below the pragma line, add the following import